 Landmark is one of the many schools across the U.S. that shifted to remote learning during the COVID-19 pandemic.
 In response to the new normal, we developed an innovative program that maintains Landmark’s unique approach to educating students with dyslexia and other language-based learning disabilities, meets them where they are in the learning process, and encourages them to be engaged, curious learners.
-As we return to campus in the fall, we'll continue to hone our remote learning platform as the pandemic situation continues to evolve.
+This page offers a sampling of how Landmark shifted to a remote model in spring 2020.

 Our commitment to providing students a daily one-to-one tutorial, a dedicated academic advisor, small classes, individualized curriculum (High School and Elementary•Middle School), and highly trained faculty remains as strong as ever.
 We're confident that the customization that we provide goes above and beyond what students will find in most other school programs.

 Landmark will continue to guide our students as they learn and grow—academically, socially, and emotionally—throughout these uncertain times.
 Our teachers, counselors, advisors, and administrators are actively supporting students and their families as they navigate a new learning experience.
 In fact, Rob Kahn, former head of the Elementary•Middle School (EMS), and Stacey Sargent, an EMS faculty member and veteran remote instructor, shared tips on how parents can help their children have an effective remote learning experience.